go-sensors/cubicpm1003/README.md

 ## Building

-This software doesn't have any compiled assets, but the build process does run linting, vetting, and tests against each release.
+This software doesn't have any compiled assets.

 ## Code of Conduct